Poland in July: tips for making the most of your summer in Poland

 Fruits and vegetables picking in Poland

-You will find some options for the upcoming weeks in Poland on this website (myzbieramy.pl), you can search by region.
+You can find options for fruit and vegetable picking in Poland on this website (myzbieramy.pl), where you can search by region.
 Please note that you need to contact a selected orchard/garden/farm to book a slot in most cases.

 Ideas for outdoor activities and things to do outside in Poland

-July is the warmest month in Poland, it’s time to enjoy the outdoors!
-Meet your friends outside, take your workout outside, explore the best photo spots, take a hike, ride a bike, or just go for a walk.
+July is the warmest month in Poland; it’s time to enjoy the outdoors!
+Meet your friends outside, take your workout outside, explore the best photo spots, hike, ride a bike, or walk.

 Below you will find our posts recommending outdoor destinations in Poland where you can get your fill of fresh air: